 Courses cover gas metal arc welding, shielded metal arc welding, gas tungsten arc welding, and oxy-fuel cutting.
 The coursework also provides instruction in print reading, math and communications skills, lean processes and sustainability practices.

 Representatives from business and industry have identified skills that are essential to success in manufacturing.
 Students will be expected to demonstrate the Critical Core Manufacturing Skills (CCMS) throughout all manufacturing classes.
 These skills include: work cooperatively, work productively, listen effectively, demonstrate a positive attitude, maintain a safe work environment, demonstrate integrity, communicate clearly, follow directions, apply problem-solving strategies, apply mathematical reasoning, think critically and adapt to change.

 Tools And Equipment

-Welding gloves, helmet, jacket, welper pliers and steel-toed leather workboots are required for this program.
+Welding gloves, helmet, jacket, welper pliers, safety glasses and steel-toed leather workboots are required for this program.